MohammedAl13/Elastic-SIEM-Mini-Lab/README.md

 ![image](https://github.com/MohammedAl13/Elastic-SIEM-Mini-Lab/assets/154714127/7c7f49a4-35ad-4ad6-8c4b-1d22fe15ea64)

 - Click continue, and now in schedule rule, you can keep all default settings.
 Clcik continue to next section.
+Teh one ro be
 - Finally in Rule action, you can select what to do when the rule is triggered.
 You can have an automatic message on slack, an email, etc. Choose whichever one is convineant to you.
 - Lastly, click at the bottom, "create and enable rule"